 Teach Reading to Adults to Improve Life Skills

 Reading relates to life skills for a variety of reasons.
 It’s a way of communicating with each other.
-From reading the instructions on packets, filling in forms, searching for information on the internet to reading for pleasure, reading relates to many life skills necessary to cope with everyday life.
+From reading the instructions on packets, filling in forms, searching for information on the internet or reading for pleasure, reading relates to many life skills necessary to cope with everyday life.
 Even map reading would be of no use if we couldn’t read the road names or the names of places.
+Even a car manual still needs instructions to be read.

 The key when you teach reading to adults, is to motivate the adult literacy learner to see how reading and writing relates to life skills.
 Help adult literacy students to list situations where knowing how to read or write would be useful.
 When you teach reading to adults, give them ways to make progress when you are not there to help them.
 Adult literacy students need to know that learning to read is an achievable aim.
 Also, that learning new things with a teacher who will not criticize but support, is a positive experience.
 In turn, the ability to recognize and correct their own mistakes will flourish.